Does your financial adviser add value?

 But, these trade-offs are often exploited by unethical or unqualified salespeople masquerading as IFAs.
 They propose complex solutions that purport to provide tax efficiency, but often these just cost a great deal and result in illiquidity.

+Are you looking for financial advice in Dubai?
 Would you like to see if I can add immediate value to your own portfolio?
 I can’t promise you the 10% increase I got my last client by slashing their hidden fees, but I can promise if there are gains to be made I will find them, request an x-ray report or a consultation.